ozgurakan/ozgurakan.github.io/_drafts/2014-04-23-salt-sandbox.markdown

 title: SaltStack Sandbox
 date: 2014-04-24 12:44:00
 author: Oz Akan
-abstract: We have created salt-master twice, which is more than once, automating it would be vise!
+abstract: You have created salt-master twice, which is more than once, automating it would be vise!
 categories:
     - SaltStack
 ---